danielvorn/trello-clone/README.md

 # Trello Clone

-This is a front-end Trello clone built in React that makes requests against a fake REST API.
-First, clone the project and install dependencies with `yarn install`.
-Then run `yarn mock-api` to start a fake REST API at `localhost:3000`.
-Now run `yarn start` to start your front-end application at `localhost:8000`
+This is a front-end Trello clone built in React that makes requests against a fake REST API

+## Getting Started

+1. Clone the project and install dependencies with `yarn install`
+2. Then run `yarn mock-api` to start a fake REST API on `localhost:3000`
+3. Now run `yarn start` to start your front-end application on `localhost:8000`

 ## Commands